-Upon the demise of a loved family member or friend, certain people may ask the question ‘are beneficiaries entitled to a copy of the Will?’.
+Family members of a deceased may ask the question, ‘Are beneficiaries entitled to a copy of the Will?’
 Beneficiaries named in Wills are persons who receive some portion of the estate and assets of the deceased person.
+Naturally, they should, right?

-While this can be understood as a simple explanation to the question ‘are beneficiaries entitled to a copy of the Will?’ it is necessary for us to understand the rights of beneficiaries.
-Before we explore this in detail, another point to note is that executors do not have an obligation to hold a “reading of a Will” either.
+While we can understand this as a simple explanation to the question ‘Are beneficiaries entitled to a copy of the Will?’, it is necessary for us to understand the rights of beneficiaries.

-Are Beneficiaries Entitled to a Copy of the Will?
+Rights of Beneficiaries Entitled to a Copy of the Will:

-Another relevant question is ‘are beneficiaries entitled to a copy of the Will when testator is still alive?”.
+Interestingly, a related question is ‘Are beneficiaries entitled to a copy of the Will when the testator is still alive?”.
 This completely depends on the testator.
-But no person is ‘entitled’ to see the original Will, or the copy of one.
-It may be possible that the testator’s lawyer or solicitor may require a copy if the circumstances demands this.
-But largely, nobody has an automatic entitlement to receive a copy as such.
+But no person has the entitlement to see the original Will, or the copy of one if the testator is alive.
+Most of the time, a testator will only show their Will to their solicitor if they need to make any necessary changes.

 In some situations, the testator may lose their decision-making capacity due to old age.
-The solicitor will then need to restructure the affairs of the testator.
+What happens then?
+The solicitor will need to restructure the affairs of the testator.
 In this instance, the lawyer will definitely require a copy of the original Will.

 Rights of Beneficiaries: How to Obtain a Copy of The Will?